 We ask that adults take on at least an assistant role in one or more of the programs or leadership positions.
 This allows for seamless transitions as adults move on.
 If you have questions go up to an adult wearing a Scout uniform and ask what you can do.

-Your time with your son and scouting is short.
+Your time with your son or daughter and scouting is short.
 This is a once in a lifetime experience with him.
 Make the most of it!!